SauravK182/cancer_thesis/README.md

 * Annotate windows to genes, run GO term analysis on differentially compartmentalized genes

 ## Using this Code
 This code is freely licensed under the the GNU Public License v3.
-A copy of this license is provided in this repository.
+A copy of this license is provided in this repository with NO WARRANTY.
 You are free to download, use, modify, and re-distribute all code in this GitHub.
 Just cite my page when you become famous.

 ## Commandline dependencies
 The following dependencies are necessary for properly running all semi-automated shell scripts:
-* [SRA Toolkit](https://github.com/ncbi/sra-tools) (optional, if downloading data programmatically):
+* [SRA Toolkit](https://github.com/ncbi/sra-tools) (optional, if downloading data programmatically)
 * [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 * [Brian Bushnell's Decontamination Using K-mers (BBDuk)](https://sourceforge.net/projects/bbmap/)
 * [HISAT2](https://github.com/DaehwanKimLab/hisat2)